 Untitled (1968) Frans Jacobs

-On 18 June 1968 the city got a new look.
-The one-ton bronze statue was then placed on the platform of the new building of shipping company Dammers & Van der Heide and Co.
-The Rotterdam-based sculptor Frans Jacobs, with his six-meter sculpture, wanted to express the character of the shipping company.
+On June 18, 1968, the city was given a new image.
+The bronze statue, weighing a tonne, was then placed on the steps of the new building of the shipping company Dammers & Van der Heide and Co.
+The Rotterdam sculptor Frans Jacobs, who was then living in Brabant, wanted to express the character of the shipping company with his six-meter-long sculpture.
 The 'curls' symbolize the power of the waves.
-Three seagulls fly in the middle.
+Three seagulls fly in the center.
 And the tail of the work points to the sea.
-The staff at Dammers & Van der Heide saved two and a half years to be able to buy the sculpture and gave this sculpture to the management as a gift.
+The Dammers & Van der Heide staff saved up for two and a half years to be able to buy the statue and gave this sculpture as a gift to the management.
 At the official opening of the building in September 1968, the artwork was presented to the director.
-And also a bit about the city, because fifty years later this artwork still makes a wonderful contribution to the cityscape.
-(Source: Het Rotterdamsch Parool, 19 June 1968)
+And also a little to the city, because after all, this work of art still makes a wonderful contribution to the cityscape 19 years later.
+(Source: Het Rotterdamsch Parool, June 1968, XNUMX)

 Frans Jacobs (Rotterdam, 1913 - Nijmegen, 1985) was a monumental artist and draftsman.
 He worked with bronze, ceramics, glass and stainless steel.
 Subjects of his work were religious motifs, human figures and horses.
-He studied at Delft University of Technology and art formation at the Academy of Visual Arts and Crafts in Arnhem.
+He studied at Delft University of Technology and art training at the Academy of Visual Arts and Industry in Arnhem.